 Charleston, South Carolina Therapists

 Find a therapist in Charleston, South Carolina that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Charleston to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Charleston to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

-An Overview of Mental Health in Charleston, South Carolina
+Mental Health in Charleston, South Carolina

 According to the Tri-County 2016, Community Health Needs Assessment Report, mental health care services in Charleston are significantly better than those offered by the neighboring counties of Berkeley and Dorchester.
 Although by 2021 psychoses and other mental health disorder visits are expected to increase by approximately 4-5% in Charleston County.
 According to Deborah Blalock, Executive Director of Charleston Dorchester Mental Health Centre, the most common mental health conditions treated in the area are; Anxiety, Attention Deficit Hyperactivity Disorder, Bipolar Disorder, Depression, Oppositional Defiant Disorder, Suicide Risk, Trauma, Schizophrenia, and Schizoaffective disorders. (al, 2016)